astralarya/jquery-urlParam/README.md

-# jquery-urlParams
+# jquery-urlParam

-**jQuery-urlParams** - jQuery plugin that constructs an object representing the current URL parameters
+**jQuery-urlParam** - jQuery plugin that constructs an object representing the current URL parameters

 ## Usage

 URL parameters can be accessed with

-    $.urlParams
+    $.urlParam

 Arguments can be accessed as keys of the parameter object.
 For example, the arguments to this URL: